wangzhan0123/tbschedule/doc/tbschedule在Timer,Thread方面的应用.md

 this.heartBeatTimer = new Timer(this.scheduleServer.getTaskType() + "-" + this.threadGroupNumber + "-HeartBeatTimer");
 this.heartBeatTimer.schedule(new HeartBeatTimerTask(this), new Date(System.currentTimeMillis() + 500),this.taskTypeInfo.getHeartBeatRate());

 this.heartBeatTimer.schedule(
                 new PauseOrResumeScheduleTask(this, this.heartBeatTimer, PauseOrResumeScheduleTask.TYPE_RESUME, tmpStr),
                 firstStartTime);

+this.heartBeatTimer.schedule(
+            new PauseOrResumeScheduleTask(this, this.heartBeatTimer,
+                    PauseOrResumeScheduleTask.TYPE_PAUSE, tmpEndStr),
+            firstEndTime);